 - Medical expenses.
 There are two parts to your medical expense claim.

 - The first part is the medical bills you’ve accumulated so far.
 Those are fairly easy to figure.
-Your lawyer will ask your doctors, hospitals, and pharmacies for invoices of all your treatments and medications.
+Your lawyer will ask your doctors, hospitals, and pharmacies for invoices for all your treatments and medications.

 - The second part is your future costs.
 Figuring out your future bills is hard especially if you or a loved one has a catastrophic or permanent injury.
 Your lawyer will begin by asking your doctor about your diagnosis and prognosis.
 It is good practice to postpone settlement until you reach maximum medical improvement (MMI).
 MMI means that additional surgeries or care won’t improve your injuries.
 Even when you’ve reached MMI, you are still entitled to long-term medical care, so your physical and emotional problems don’t worsen.